teach-afp/www/input/lecture3.md

 * Is `E a` a monad?
 Is `E a` such special data type?
   - Not yet, we need to define the connector `(>>=)`
   - Furthermore, monads have another primitive: `return`.
-This primitive takes a value and *construct an instruction that does nothing but producing that value*!
+This primitive takes a value and *constructs an instruction that does nothing but producing that value*!
 * In Haskell, a data type is a monad if `return` and `(>>=)` are provided